caoimheD/meditation-yoga/README.md

 ![nav](assets/images/nav.png)

-Section
+**Section**

-The section part is dispalyed on both the homepage and on the Meditation&Yoga page.
+The section part is dispalyed on all 3 pages (homepage, Meditation&Yoga, resources).
 This is esentially a box which contains the content that is displayed on these pages.

 On the homepage, it provides the user with information about how the website is structured and what they can expect from the other pages.
 There is also a collage of images.
+To create this, the section box was divided into a 'sidebar' and a 'main' part.
+The 'main' part is 70% of the width and the 'sidebar' takes up 30% of the width of the section box.

-On the meditation and yoga page, this section contains again a collage of images and in the text section it provides the users with information on the topics of meditation and yoga.
-It also contains a link to Spotify where users can listen to music to help them with meditation.
+On the meditation and yoga page, this section contains again a collage of images (this time displayed on the right side instead of the left) and in the text section it provides the users with information on the topics of meditation and yoga.
+It also contains a link to Spotify where users can listen to music to help them with thier meditation session.

+On the resources page, the section box does not contain the sidebar with images.
+On this page, the 'main' section has been given 100% of the width of the box.

-Sign up form
+**Sign up form**

-The sign up form provides the users with the option to enter their name and email address to receive a free class in either yoga or meditation, or both.
+The sign up form is located on the resources page and provides the users with the option to enter their name and email address to receive a free class in either yoga or meditation, or both.
 All requested information is required in order for the form submission to be successful.

 ![nav](assets/images/signupform.png)